galaxyproject/training-material/topics/galaxy-interface/tutorials/workflow-reports/tutorial.md

 >
 {: .hands_on}

 Great work!
 You have viewed, customized and shared a workflow report.
 This makes it easy to view the most important results of a workflow in a single view.
+Here is an example of a final workflow from this tutorial